 Here are some great tips on starting an adult Spring capsule wardrobe!

 - Less Laundry.
 Need I say more Mamas?
 Laundry is supposed to be this thing that nobody can keep up with, right?
-Well I’m here to tell you that having less clothing in your home, leads to less laundry.
+Well I’m here to tell you that having fewer clothes in your home, leads to less laundry.
 Its that simple!

-- We can afford to buy better quality clothing that will last through more than one child.
+- Quality Over Quantity.
+We can afford to buy better quality clothing that will last through more than one child.

-How Do You Start a Kids Minimal Spring and Summer Capsule Wardrobe
+How Do You Start a Spring and Summer Kids Capsule Wardrobe

 1. Figure out how many outfits each child needs